Happy Babywearing Father’s Day!

 Fathers’ benefit are - growing their paternal role, better interaction with their babies and reduced stress and anxiety.

-Active Parenting Changes Dads’ Brain Study2 has shown that a father’s brain function changes as he spends more time as a care-giver, igniting the neural network dedicated to parenting, and causing him to experience a wider range of parental emotions.
+Active Parenting Changes Dads’ Brain - A study as shown that a father’s brain function changes as he spends more time as a care-giver, igniting the neural network dedicated to parenting, and causing him to experience a wider range of parental emotions.

 Brain scans show there is a ‘mothering network’ (emotion-processing structures) and a ‘fathering network’ (logical tasks related to social interaction).